-As a program of the National Shooting Sports Foundation (the trade association of the firearms industry), Project ChildSafe was launched in 1999 as a nationwide program to promote education about safe firearm handling and storage.
+As a program of the National Shooting Sports Foundation (the trade association of the firearms industry), Project ChildSafe was launched in 1999 to promote education about safe firearm handling and storage.

 Since its launch, Project ChildSafe has distributed more than 37 million of these free safety kits to gun owners in all 50 states and five U.S. territories through partnerships with more than 15,000 law enforcement agencies.

-Project ChildSafe is a real solution to making our communities safer, and something everyone committed to preserving the hunting and shooting sports can support.
+Project ChildSafe is a real solution to making our communities safer.
+Everyone that is committed to preserving the sports of hunting and shooting can no doubt get behind it, as the fewer accidents happen, the better.

 Earlier this year, Wilderness Today joined leading conservation organizations that support Project ChildSafe in promoting firearm safety and ensuring firearm owners have the tools and information they need to store their firearms responsibly.